openavr/simple-cert-authority/README.md

 I develop firmware images for various Single Board Computers (SBC) using Yocto.
-I want to be able to trust those images before they are loaded on the devices (e.g. OTA updates), so I need to be able to sign the images at build time and and then verify the signature on the device.
+I want to be able to trust those images before they are loaded on the devices (e.g. OTA updates), so I need to be able to sign the images at build time and then verify the signature on the device.

 It's not feasible to use the Yubikey Sub CA to sign the images at build time (due to wanting to have an automated process), so I want to use the Yubikey to